-Anyone who has ever swallowed a mouthful of salt water after swimming in the ocean knows how unpleasant it tastes.
-When dogs drink salt water, it can be dangerous for them, and it can even be deadly.

-Dogs Drinking Salt Water

-Dogs love playing at the beach, but games of fetch, chasing waves, and swimming can all lead to salt water consumption.
-In most cases, a few mouthfuls of salt water may only cause diarrhea.
-Consuming large amounts of salt water, however, can be fatal.

-When a dog ingests salt water, the excess salt draws water from the blood into the intestines, leading to diarrhea, vomiting, and dehydration.
-Salt water also disrupts the fluid balance in your dog.
-This can lead to deadly amounts of fluid around the brain, inflammation, and gastric ulcers and hemorrhages.
-Dogs with toxic levels of sodium in their systems have a mortality rate higher than 50 percent, regardless of treatment.

-Treating Saltwater Poisoning in Dogs

-If you suspect that your dog has consumed a toxic amount of salt water, your best bet is to get him to the veterinarian as quickly as possible.
-Unfortunately, there is no specific treatment for saltwater poisoning in dogs.

-Your veterinarian will attempt to restore your dog’s water and electrolyte balance to normal levels.
-Lowering sodium levels too quickly, however, can be dangerous, increasing the likelihood of cerebral edema (fluid on the brain).
-A veterinarian will administer IV fluids to try and flush the excess salt out of your dog’s body.
-He’ll also monitor her electrolytes, provide treatment for brain swelling, control seizures, and offer supportive care.

-In ideal cases, the water and electrolyte balance will be restored over a period of 2-3 days.
-This usually involves hospitalization.
-Further supportive care and medications may be given, depending on your dog’s condition.

-CURRENT | Anyone who has ever swallowed a mouthful of salt water when swimming in the ocean knows how unpleasant it tastes.
+Anyone who has ever swallowed a mouthful of salt water when swimming in the ocean knows how unpleasant it tastes.
 When dogs drink salt water, it can be dangerous for them, and it can even be deadly.

 Dogs Drinking Salt Water

 Dogs love the beach, but playing games of fetch, chasing waves, and swimming can all lead to a thirsty dog who consumes salt water.
 In most cases, a few mouthfuls of salt water may only cause diarrhea.
 Consuming large amounts of salt water, however, can be fatal.

 When a dog ingests salt water, the excess salt draws water from the blood into the intestines, leading to diarrhea, vomiting, and dehydration.
 Salt water also disrupts the fluid balance in your dog.
 Dogs with toxic levels of sodium in their systems have a mortality rate higher than 50 percent, regardless of treatment.

 Treating Saltwater Poisoning in Dogs

 If you suspect that your dog has consumed a toxic amount of salt water, your best bet is to get him to the veterinarian as quickly as possible.
 Unfortunately, there is no specific treatment for saltwater poisoning in dogs.

 Your veterinarian will attempt to restore your dog’s water and electrolyte balance to normal levels.
 Lowering sodium levels too quickly, however, can be dangerous, increasing the likelihood of cerebral edema (fluid on the brain).
 A veterinarian will administer IV fluids to try and flush the excess salt out of your dog’s body.
 He’ll also monitor her electrolytes, provide treatment for brain swelling, control seizures, and offer supportive care.

 In ideal cases, the water and electrolyte balance will be restored over a period of 2-3 days.
 This usually involves hospitalization.
 Further supportive care and medications may be given, depending on your dog’s condition.